 For most of these individuals, it’s the first (and often only) time they are ever arrested, and there is a lot of fear.
 With that fear comes the temptation to simply come clean to the police.
 DON’T do this before you’ve spoken to your attorney.
 There is a great deal that an experienced defense attorney can do that could result in charges being dropped or significantly reduced, particularly if this is your first offense.

-If you are facing DUI charges in D.C.,contact the Law Office of Daniel A. Gross, PLLC for a free and confidential consultation to discuss your rights or fill out our online contact form.
+If you are facing DUI charges in D.C.,contact the Scrofano Law, PC for a free and confidential consultation to discuss your rights or fill out our online contact form.
 Visa, Master Card and Discover cards accepted.
-Call 202-596-5716.
+Call 202-765-3175.